Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 * **Number of Searches** refers to the total number of searches containing Bank name or products on search engines
 * **Number of Days** refers to the number of days contained in time the time period we are interested in
-##### Actionable Insight: This measures brand awareness and interest.
-A low number suggests low awareness and interest in the bank and may indicate that the awareness campaign has not been as effective in generating interest or making the brand memorable.
+##### Actionable Insight:  A low number suggests low awareness and interest in the bank and may indicate that the awareness campaign has not been as effective in generating interest or making the brand memorable.
 If branded search volume is low, it could signal that the campaign is not reaching the right audience or is not leaving a strong enough impression for people to actively seek out the brand after encountering the ad.
 This could suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.
 If the search volume is low, it could also be a sign of inconsistent messaging.
 Ensuring that the bank's branding is coherent across all channels—whether social media, YouTube ads, or influencer posts—will help reinforce the brand's identity, making it more likely for customers to search for it later.

-#### 5) Social media mentions - comments on social media platforms mentioning the bank
+#### 5) Social media mentions - comments on social media platforms mentioning the bank.
+This measures brand image and the publics' sentiment towards banks.
-##### Actionable Insight: This measures brand image and the publics' sentiment towards banks.
-If comments are largely negative, it is an indicator that the bank has a poor reputation, and rebranding may be necessary to change perspectives.
+##### Actionable Insight:  If comments are largely negative, it is an indicator that the bank has a poor reputation, and rebranding may be necessary to change perspectives.
 It may also be helpful to reevaluate the bank's practices, products and services to find out the root cause.

 ## Consideration